MicroEJ/docs/Tutorials/gettingstarted/Step07.rst

 Drawing basic shapes
 -----------------

--  It is also possible to also draw geometric objects using Displayable
+-  It is also possible to also draw geometric objects using the Painter class
+-  The code below paints each component the selected color(Yellow, Purple,Green)
+-  The drawLine Method receives the starting and finishing point in x and y coordinates
+-  Fill rectangle and ellipse methods receive x and y coordinates and also width and height
+-  draw circle receives x and y and it's diameter

    .. code:: java